Episode 23: Microsoft Teams Adoption at UF IFAS with Joe Gasper and Dewayne Hyatt

-What happens is our agents who reside in counties provide services to the citizens that live in those counties.
+What happens is, our agents who reside in counties provide services to the citizens that live in those counties.
 They take the research that the university does, and they bring that research to the people.
-You can come see our agents if you have a problem with a crop, if you need to rehabilitate some land, if you need to learn how to make a good nutrition plan for your family, or if you need to learn how to rehab your credit or how to do your taxes.
+You can come see our agents if you have a problem with a crop, if you need to rehabilitate some land, if you need to learn how to make a good nutrition plan for you family –all the way into how to rehab your credit or how to do your taxes.
 The breadth of what they do is literally a mile wide and a mile deep.
 Our agents are amazing with the amount of work that they do.

 Adoption of Microsoft Teams

 Our mission statement for IFAS specifically says ‘To make knowledge accessible’.
 And we recognized that if we can't make knowledge accessible internally, how can we ever meet this mission statement to make it accessible to all of our people?

 We realized very early that for us and our fragmented nature, Teams was probably going to be the most important or the most impactful thing that we had deployed since active directory itself, or even email.
 The impact it would have on our people was huge.
 In Teams, there’s a way for us to bring similar work streams in different counties together so that people can collaborate.
 And it doesn't matter how far apart you are.
 How do we bring those together and put them on the same page so they can benefit from one another?